slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The mind is not a vessel to be filled but a fire to be kindled."
 -- Plutarch [0046]*

-> *"It’s a universal law.
-Intolerance is the first sign of an inadequate education.
-An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility."
--- Aleksandr Solzhenitsyn [1918]*

 College education may help you make a living.
 Self-education may make you a fortune.
 The value of formal education is signaling, rather than actual learning.
 The purpose of high education is first and foremost to meet people and build relationships.